verdverm/houston-api/README.md

 Houston is written in ES6 and beyond.
 It's currently built with [Babel](https://babeljs.io).
 It's also using a module plugin so imports can be written relative to `./src/lib` and avoid imports like `../../some-module`.
 Use `npm start` to run the API locally.
 This uses nodemon and will restart when any source files change.
 The only exception is `./database/datamodel.graphql`.
 Changes to this file requies you to restart, triggering a `prisma deploy` and `prisma generate`.
 We could probably automate that process on change as well.

+## Testing

+Houston is currently using [Jest](https://jestjs.io) for running tests.
+Typically test files will live near the unit being tested and be named similarly with `.unit.test.js` as its extension.
+Jest can be ran as a one-off or can be run in watch mode.
+Both modes allow you to specify a regex path to limit what tests are running. `npm run test` will run all tests once and report back. `npm run test -- src/resolvers/create-user --watch` will run in watch mode, and only for the tests for the `create-user` resolver.

 ## Commands

 * `npm start` - Start the develpment server.
 Restarts automatically with nodemon.